bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 And if it could make an actual explosion, then Adrex had just what he wanted for his mobile trap.
 Just take a barrel, stomp in some of this black powder, and it would fly in the direction you held it?

-*Marvelous*, Adrex thought to himself, as he headed towards the shop.
+*Marvelous*, Adrex thought to himself, as he headed back towards the shop.
 And he hadn't given them any secrets at all.
 He had just come up with some suggestions, and then...

 A smile curled up on his face.
-Then Victoria had kissed him on the cheek, as she had let her soft body rest towards his.
+Then Victoria had almost kissed him on the cheek, as she had let her soft body rest towards his.
 He could feel his heart start pumping faster again.
 Her face had been so close to his, with those puppy eyes, and that smile of hers.
 It was like he was next to her again.
 He could even recall her perfume of roses, as she had gently brushed his hand with hers, as her gentle words had left her beautiful lips.

+And she had asked what he wanted for his suggestion, and it had been so easy - the recipe for black powder of cause.

+For unknown reasons, Victoria had stomped out the room rather fast after that, leaving Adrex with Smearchuckle which of cause was the one with the exact knowledge.

+Both knowledge, and a closeup with Victoria...
-He might need a moment for himself when he got back to the shop...
+He might be in need of a moment for himself when he got back to the shop.

 [[Previously chapter]](Chapter2.md) - [[Next chapter]](Chapter4.md)